 - Balanced funds are invested in a mix of bonds and stocks.
 They’re for people who want to have earn the potential gains from stocks but seek the relative safety of bonds.

-- Money market funds are invested in short-term treasury bonds and bank deposits.
+- Money market funds are invested in short-term retail treasury bonds, treasury bills and bank deposits.
 They are also considered safe securities because they have low risks but also low potential returns.

 Top 10 best mutual funds in the Philippines for 2019